maindev/testandset-site/content/Terms and conditions.md

 ## Waiver and Severability of Terms

 The failure of TestAndSet to exercise or enforce any right or provision of the Terms shall not constitute a waiver of such right or provision.
-If any provision of the Terms is found by a court of ct.vision, and the other provisions of the Terms remain in full force and effect.
+If any provision of the Terms is found by a court of Germany, and the other provisions of the Terms remain in full force and effect.

 ## Governing Law